If you need to change or amend your Will, knowing how Codicils work is imperative. Read why.

-You may be lulled into a false sense of security after first making your Will online, thinking of it as something you can just “set and forget’.
-You’ve got all your ducks in a row and can now bask in the satisfaction of having completed such an important task.
+You may be lulled into a false sense of security after first making your Will online, thinking of it as something you can just 'set and forget'.
+You've got the all important legal documents, all your ducks in a row, and you can now bask in the satisfaction of having completed such an important task.

-But it’s actually important to think of your Will as a “living” document that can (and should) change as your circumstances change.
+But it's actually important to think of your Will as a 'living' document that can (and should) change as your personal and financial circumstances change.

-In fact, you can update, modify or completely cancel (revoke) your Will at any time.
+In fact, as the Will-maker you can update, modify or completely cancel (revoke) your Will at any time.

-In this post we tell you when and how to write a Codicil to a Will in Australia, and when you may need to rewrite your Will.
+In this post we tell you when and how to write a Codicil to a Will in Australia, and when you may need to rewrite a new Will.

-Codicils exist so you don’t have to go through the entire process of creating a new Will.
+Codicils exist so you can make changes, without having to go through the entire process of creating a new Will.
 They give you a chance to make small changes or add in new instructions if circumstances have changed.

-You’d normally use one when you want to introduce a small change, or add an extra instruction that still works within your overall Will and won’t confuse or cancel out any other parts of the Will.
+You'd normally use one when you want to make minor change, or add an extra instruction that still works within your overall Will and won't confuse or cancel out any other parts.

-Some situations where you might want to add a Codicil to your Will include:
+Situations where people might want to add a Codicil to their Wills include:

 It is always wise to seek professional advice when deciding whether to opt for a Codicil or new Will.
 Generally, where it is easy and practical to do so, a new Will is always helpful whenever you want to make a change.